elibarrow/BAE305-SP24-Lab3/README.md

 *Figure 2

 In step 2 we were also asked to calculate the current through R1 by using Ohm's law.
 When using V=IR, where V = 5V, R = 270&Omega;, I = ?.
-We found the current (I) through R1 to be equal to 18.518 mA.
+We found the current (I) through R1 equal to 18.518 mA.

 _**Step 3**_
 For step 3 we built a new circuit, the one shown below, and measured the test points again, similar to step 2 above.
 We connected point T7 to the 5VDC output and T1 to the main output.
-We then filled out a similar table to figure 2 to complete this step of part 1.
+We then filled out a similar table to Figure 2 to complete this step of part 1.

 <p align="center">
   <img src=https://github.com/elibarrow/BAE305-SP24-Lab3/blob/main/FIgure%204%20Schematic.jpeg width=25%>
 </p>

+Table 3.
+Measurements on a circuit with an LED connected through a transistor
  |Test Point| Voltage (Switch On)| Voltage Switch (Off) |
 |---|---|---|
 |T1|  4.979 V | 4.979 V|